Louisiana Remoulade Sauce

 • ¼ cup honey

-• 2 cloves garlic , minced
+• 2 cloves garlic , minced, (about 1 tablespoon)

-• 1 large lemon , juiced
+• 1 large lemon , juiced, (about 2 tablespoons)

 • 2 teaspoons dill , dried (see recipe notes if using fresh)

-• salt and pepper , to taste
+• salt and ground white pepper , to taste

-• horseradish, optional, to taste
+• horseradish, optional , to taste

 Instructions